-- Mary Dickey Lindsay Assistant Professor of Disease Prevention and Health Promotion in the Faculty of Nursing
+- Mary Dickey Lindsay Associate Professor of Disease Prevention and Health Promotion (in Nursing)

 - BA, History, Northwestern University

 - MPH, Health Policy and Administration, University of Illinois at Chicago

 CUMC/516 West 168th Street Office516 West 168th Street